swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Do each of the following using a single `ls` command without navigating to a different directory.

-1. List all of the files in `~/boot-camps/shell/data` that contain the letter `a` or the letter `e` (including files that may contain both).
+1. List all of the directories in `~/boot-camps/shell/data` that contain the letter `a` or the letter `e` (including files that may contain both).
+Hint: `ls -d` will list directories and not files.
-2. List all of the files in `/bin` that contain the letter `a` *AND* the letter `e`.
+2. List all of the directories in `~/boot-camps/shell/data` that contain the letter `a` *AND* the letter `e`.

 * * * *

 ## Tab Completion

 Navigate to the home directory.
 Typing out directory names can waste a lot of time.
-When you start typing out the name of a directory, then hit the tab key, the shell will try to fill in the rest of the directory name.
+Instead, you can just start typing out the name of a directory, and then hit the tab key; the shell will try to fill in the rest of the directory name you!
 For example, enter:

     cd b<tab>